makrmark/anonamaze-static/_features/data-sovereignty.markdown

 icon: bi bi-globe-asia-australia
 title: Data Sovereignty
 description: Your sensitive data stays within your chosen geography.
 AnonAmaze is already available in a number of geographic regions.
+cta: to capitalize on your data assets while maintaining security and compliance.
 order: 3
 ---

 # Data Sovereignty

+**Liberate your data.
+Choose AnonAmaze for data sovereignty.**

 ---